tkiraly/spec/spec.md

 |Beacon\_guard|3.000 s|
 |Beacon-window|122.880 s|

-**Table 12: Beacon timing**
+**Table 13: Beacon timing**

 The beacon frame time on air is actually much shorter than the beacon reserved time interval to allow appending network management broadcast frames in the future.

 The beacon window interval is divided into 2<sup>12</sup> = 4096 ping slots of 30 ms each numbered from 0 to 4095.

-An end-device using the slot number N must turn on its receiver exactly *Ton* seconds after the start of the beacon where:
+An end-device using the slot number N must have its receiver on *Ton* seconds after the start of the beacon where:

 *Ton* = *beacon*\_*reserved* + *N* \* 30 ms N is called the *slot index.*